-Next, we focus on two down-market periods.
-Exhibits 9, 10, 11, and 12 provide the performance of the 1VOL overlay portfolios under three MA strategies during the dot-com bubble collapse of 2000-2003.
+Next, we focused on two down-market periods.
+Figures 7, 8, 9, and Table 3 below show the performance of the 1VOL overlay portfolios under three MA strategies during the dot-com bubble bursting of 2000-2003.
 We can see that all the 1VOL overlay portfolios lowered the standard deviation of the S&P portfolio by approximately one percentage point.
-Furthermore, 63MA 1VOL overlay increased the annual return from -9.16% to -7.19%, and 21MA 1VOL overlay from -9.16% to -5.78% during this market downturn.
-The 21MA 1VOL overlay strategy provides the highest return in this period.
+Furthermore, 63MA 1VOL overlay increased the annual return from -9.16% to -7.19%, and 21MA 1VOL overlay from -9.16% to -5.78 during this market downturn.
+The 21MA 1VOL overlay strategy is the best among the three in this period.